 It is important to the Infinity Dental Care team that every patient has a painless and calm dental visit.
 There are many things Dr Jack can do to help patients feel relaxed during a dental visit.

 If you are anxious, phobic or nervous about a dental procedure than Dr Jack may offer you Nitrous Oxide Sedation also known as Happy or Laughing Gas to help you relax.
+For more complex or longer procedures, Sleep Dentistry may also be an alternative for some nervous patients.

 Nitrous Oxide Sedation during your dental procedures can help you have an anxiety-free dental visit.
 So if you have sensitive teeth, a fear of dentists, have a bad gag reflex, hate needles, or have limited time to spend at the dentist than using Nitrous Oxide Sedation may be a good option for you.